 Apart from this week, when we’re ankle-deep in snow, there are signs of spring emerging.
 That said we do have daffodils peeking up through the blanket of white in our garden.
 It’s too cold to be in the garden these days, but it doesn’t mean I can’t garden.
 This week I’m all set to plant seeds for this year’s vegetable garden.
+Did you know that for every kilogram of vegetables you grow yourself, you’re reducing greenhouse gas emissions by 2 kilograms, compared to buying from the store?
 I don’t have the time to be fully self-sufficient when it comes to fruit and vegetables but I get great joy from supplementing our weekly fruit and veg shop with some homegrown chemical-free produce.
 If you’re interested in doing this too here is my advice on doing so as sustainably as possible.

 First things first; compost.
 We make our own compost for the garden but as it’s too cold to go out early spring now every February I buy in one bag of compost for seed planting.
 This year i was able to afford the holy grail in terms of compost; organic and peat free.
 It wasn’t the cheapest at €8.95 for 50 Litres but I’m told its top quality and the only type Dublin Zoo uses for its flower beds.
 I got mine in my local garden centre, Howbert and Mays but you can also order it online from Quickcrop.ie or from Johnson Garden Centre for €7.99.
 Fruithill Farm in Cork do another peat-free organic compost from Klasmann, which costs €11.20.
 The Ethical Consumer has very conveniently given the rating of peat-free composts on its website.
 Interestingly organic doesn’t mean 100% organic.
 Organic compost only needs to contain 51% organic material to label itself as such.